JasmeetSinghBali/JSentrix/README.md

 ## Architecture

 - **Electron App(MCP-client):** Local desktop app for IT staff, with embedded MCP client for analysis and tasking dashboard for monitoring transactions, alerts, and agent actions.
-- **MCP Server(s):** Python backend for now single MCP-server that exposes tools and agents via MCP and A2A compliance agent-to-agent comms; handles transaction ingestion, agent orchestration, and local AI Triage Agent flow.
+- **MCP Server(s):** Python backend for now single MCP-server wrapped by fastapi http api that exposes tools and agents via MCP and A2A compliance agent-to-agent comms; handles transaction ingestion, agent orchestration, and local AI Triage Agent flow.
 - **Gateway FastAPI:** Act a minimal proxy gateway service that enables interaction between MCP Server and Electron app.
 - **Local Data/Models/LLM:** All LLMs (Ollama), vector DB (Qdrant), and graph clause memory (neo4j) run locally-no cloud or API keys.